-From straight Electronic Engineering to Music Technology (MusTech) to EE with Nanotechnology (Nano), our Department presents you with even more choices to make.
+From straight Electronic Engineering to Music Technology (MusTech) to EE with Nanotechnology (Nano), our subject presents you with even more choices to make.
 But, fear not.
-A great thing about the Department here is they acknowledge you may find that the course you applied for is not the right one for you once you start, and they try their best to accommodate for this.
+A great thing about the staff here is they acknowledge you may find that the course you applied for is not the right one for you once you start, and they try their best to accommodate for this.
 For all streams (expect MusTech and Nano), the course is the same in year one and year two.
 So there’s plenty of time to apply for course transfer after you’ve worked out what you’re interested in.

 There are opportunities to transfer on to the Integrated Masters after your first or second year if you’re doing well enough.
 You can also apply for the Year in Industry at any time, so don’t worry if you’re not sure!